-A vivid, immersive biography of former First Lady and Bush clan matriarch Barbara Bush, one of the most storied women in American political history.
+A vivid biography of former First Lady Barbara Bush, one of the most influential and under-appreciated women in American political history.

 Barbara Bush’s accomplishments, struggles, and contributions are many.
 Now, Susan Page brings them all into one place in THE MATRIARCH, a book certain to cement Barbara Bush as one of the most unique and influential figures in American history.